lappsgrid-incubator/nlp-aas/README.md

 ## Finding Information About Services

 Each service in the LAPPS Grid returns metadata about the input formats in accepts, the annotations it produces, the annotations it requires in its input, licensing terms, and much more.
 To obtain metadata about a service use the `/metadata?id={id}` end point.
+The full service ID or service short-cut can be used.

 ```
 $ curl -i https://api.lappsgrid.org/nlpaas/metadata?id=opennlp.ner